dennoa/stateless-auth/README.md

     auth.routeHandlers; // Middleware handlers for each of the routes, e.g. routeHandlers.facebook, routeHandlers.login, etc.
     auth.secure; // Middleware for securing routes
     auth.swagger; // The swagger docs describing the stateless auth operations

+# stateless-auth/lite
+Provides just the token verification bits - no login handlers.

+Note that if you want to support basic authentication you will need to provide a secure.basicAuth.loginHandler implementation.
+See above for details on implementing one of those.

+## Example usage

+### Create a lite auth module with your configuration options

+    const liteAuth = require('stateless-auth/lite')({
+      jwt: {
+        secret: 'MY_SECRET',
+      },
+    });

+The default options relevant to the lite auth functions are:

+    jwt: {
+      secret: 'JWT_SECRET',
+      expiresAfterSecs: 12*60*60,
+    },
+    jwtCookie: {
+      isEnabled: false,
+      name: 'jwt',
+    },
+    secure: {
+      reslocal: null,
+      basicAuth: { isEnabled: false, loginHandler: null }, },

+### Use the lite auth functions

+    const opts = liteAuth.options; // The provided options combined with the defaults.

+    const decoded = decodeAuthHeader(req); // Decodes the JWT on the Authorization header or from the cookie if jwtCookie.isEnabled

+    app.use('/secure', secure(), myRequestHandler); // Use the secure express middleware.
+See above for secure options